crowdsecurity/crowdsec/docs/v1.X/docs/getting_started/installation.md

 !!! info
-    Packaging for FreeBSD and RedHat/CentOS are WIP at the time of writting.
+    Packaging for FreeBSD and RedHat/CentOS are WIP at the time of writing.
 Documentation will be updated once those packages are published & functional.

 # Install using crowdsec repository

-Crowdsec distributes their own pragmatic debian packages that closely follow the developpement stream (packages are automatically published on release), and are suitable for those that want to keep up with latest changes of crowdsec.
+Crowdsec distributes their own pragmatic debian packages that closely follow the development stream (packages are automatically published on release), and are suitable for those that want to keep up with the latest changes of crowdsec.

 ## setup the repository